aschneee/MiniGame1-aschnee/README.md

 + **Limitations:
-** //
+**
+	- This Game is very simple

 + **Lessons Learned:
 **
 	- How to switch between scenes
+	- Timer
+	- Using Scriptable Objects